Projects

 What it is

 AntiRot is a shipped browser extension backed by a FastAPI service.
-The extension watches YouTube navigation, sends the current video URL to the server, and shows a blocking overlay when the video is classified as low-value.
+It watches YouTube navigation, sends the current video URL to the server, shows a blocking overlay when a video is classified as low-value, and now doubles as a focus control panel for the rest of the YouTube interface.

 How it works